-user-supplied name of the query object that is specified with dfESPcontquery primary index.
+pointer to the continuous query object that is specified in dfESPcontquery user-supplied identifier of the text context window primary index.
 Six types of primary index are supported.
-For more information, see "Understanding Primary and Specialized Indexes" on page 254.
+For more information, see "Understanding Primary and Specialized Indexes" on page 208.